GIfatahTH/states_rebuilder/examples/ex001_00_sync_global_and_local_state/README.md

       * List of independent states of the same type:
          - [:x: DO NOT: Directly use global state into each item from ListView](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_007_00_local_state_the_wrong_way.dart)
          - [:white_check_mark: DO: Allocate the independent state for each item by `Widget-wise Injection`](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_008_00_local_state_the_right_way.dart)
-      * Set of independent states of the same type living in stacked routes:
+      * Set of independent states of the same type living in different stacked routes:
          - [:x: DO NOT: Global state living across route pages](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_009_00_local_state_the_wrong_way.dart)
          - [:white_check_mark: DO: Local state should be scoped using `inherited` method](https://github.com/GIfatahTH/states_rebuilder/blob/dev/examples/ex001_00_sync_global_and_local_state/lib/ex_010_00_local_state_the_right_way.dart)
     > Local states are states of the same type living together but independent of each other.